 When buying a home, it's important to factor in all of the associated costs into your budget.
 One important category of expenses to keep in mind are the closing costs.

 Closing costs are funds, in addition to a loan down payment, paid at settlement.
-According to Zillow, these costs typically total 2 to 5 percent of the home's purchase price.
+These costs typically total 3% to 7% of the home's purchase price.
 Costs vary among states, but cash transactions may have fewer costs than financed purchases.
+If you're set to buy, here's what you need to know about closing costs.

-Although many of the costs are associated with financing, others are independent of the mortgage loan.
+Although many of the costs are associated with financing, others may be independent of the mortgage loan.
 Some charges are normally associated with either the buyer or the seller, but anything is negotiable.
 In a buyer’s market, when properties are slow to sell, anxious sellers frequently agree to pay part of the buyer’s closing costs.
-This is less likely to happen in a seller’s market, when properties sell quickly.
+This is less likely to happen in a seller’s market when properties sell quickly.

 Document recording fees are charged for the deed and the mortgage or deed of trust.
-The state may also assess transfer fees on new and assumed mortgages – typically paid by the borrower – and on the deed, paid by the seller.
+Recording is typically the final step in the homebuying process and makes the sale of the property officially official.
+The state may also assess transfer fees on new and assumed mortgages—typically paid by the borrower—and on the deed, paid by the seller.

-Lenders require a property appraisal that the buyer normally pays at the time of the inspection.
-Costs vary depending on the size of the home, and FHA appraisals cost more than conventional appraisals.
+Lenders often require a property appraisal that the buyer normally pays at the time of the inspection.
+This appraisal is used to determine the home's value to ensure that the mortgage lender is loaning you the proper amount.
+Costs vary, depending on the size of the home, and FHA appraisals cost more than conventional appraisals.

 Lenders also collect a two-month payment cushion for escrowed items that are included in your mortgage payment, such as hazard insurance and property taxes.
 These expenses would also be due at closing.